 Contrary to the anime, a Japanese astronaut has yet to set foot on the Moon.
 Japan’s current space program is attempting to reach the Moon by 2030.

 The stricken alien with a case of “chronic cramps…” parodies a theatrical device used to create a chance encounter between characters in jidaigeki (historical period) dramas and rakugo (traditional storytelling).
 A traveler, frequently a woman, collapses from chest or abdominal cramps and is rescued by a passerby.
 An anime version of the chance-meeting trope involves a girl who’s late for school running down the street with toast hanging from her mouth.
 At a blind corner, she crashes into someone, usually a boy, coming from the opposite direction.

-In the episode preview, a sidebar comment notes the year G.C.
+The episode preview sidebar notes the year G.C.
 0051 is the first year of the Reiwa Era.
-Reiwa (“beautiful harmony”) marks the reign of Japan’s newest emperor, Emperor Reiwa, which began on May 01, 2019.
+Reiwa (“beautiful harmony”) marks the ascension of Japan’s newest emperor, Emperor Naruhito, which began on May 01, 2019.
 The era name was announced on April 01, barely two months before this episode aired on June 03.

 Yokkamarché is a parody of Yokkaichi, post-station 43 on the Tōkaidō Road.
 Yokkamarché is an industrial planet without tourist attractions, reflecting the heavily industrialized modern city.
 Yokkaichi tourism agencies promote night-time cruises that showcase brightly lit petroleum refineries.

 Armeni is an otaku—an anime/manga/game enthusiast—who collects anime cels, drawings, scripts, figurines, etc. In his backpack is a toy Hizakuriger javelin.
 Armeni’s character design resembles series director Shinji Takamatsu.